Boston & The Revolutionary War

 The Battle Green is a National Historic Landmark, and is considered consecrated ground, both for the blood shed on it and for the Minutemen who are interred here.
 It is one of the only places in the United States where the US flag is authorized by Congress to fly 24 hours a day.
 Also, located here is the Minuteman Statue, representing a member of the Lexington militia, local colonists who had volunteered to be first responders to military and other threats.
 The actual Minutemen were an elite subset of this group, young and fit and able to respond quickly.

-Next, visit the Hancock-Clarke House.
+Then visit the Hancock-Clarke House.
 This house was the destination of Paul Revere on the night of April 18, 1775, as he and William Dawes rode from Boston to warn the sleeping Samuel Adams and John Hancock (first signer of the Declaration of independence) of the coming of British troops.
 It contains period furnishings and portraits, William Diamond’s drum, and the British Major Pitcairn’s pistols.
 A barn behind the Hancock-Clarke House serves as the Society’s Fire Equipment Museum.

 At Concord’s North Bridge, see the place where, on April 19, 1775, Colonial militia men fired the famous “shot heard ’round the world.”
 Along the five-mile “Battle Road Trail”, travel back in time through a restored colonial landscape and retrace the steps of the British.
-Along the way, stop in the Hartwell Tavern, a restored 18th-century tavern on Battle Road.
-It is now a “living history” center staffed by costumed Park Rangers who can offer you a glimpse of life in Revolutionary times.

 Start the day with a visit to the John F Kennedy Presidential Library & Museum.
 Relive the powerful story of the Kennedy years.
 In three theaters, period settings, and 25 dramatic multimedia exhibits, you will enter the recreated world of the Kennedy Presidency for a “first-hand” experience of John F. Kennedy’s life, legacy, and leadership.